 So, a key issue that we need to deal with is measuring and reporting the quality of reviewers.
 Here I have a simple suggestion to PC chairs and the powers-to-be at the SIGMOD and PVLDB executive committees:

 - Reduce the size of the PC so that each PC member has a significant number of papers to review.
 Current SIGMOD and VLDB committees are way too large.
-Reducing them to half is a good start (fewer random variables).
+Cutting the size to half is a good start (fewer random variables).
 For PVLDB the monthly cycle adds even more randomness.
 Reduce that too.

 This backpropagation, if you will, can help correct those reviewers who haven't calibrated themselves (but wish to), and starkly expose those who likely shouldn't be on PCs.

-Of course there are lots other good ideas floating around, including having more training for junior members of the community (I hope all advisors train their students in this), in-person PC meetings at least for the area chairs, and so on.
+There are many other good ideas floating around, including having more training for junior members of the community (I hope all advisors train their students in this), in-person PC meetings at least for the area chairs, and so on.
 I see all those as complementary to the proposal above.

 What do you think?